 Focus on cycling

-The 2018 fringe programme will comprise two or three sessions running in tandem with the main programme.
-One of these sessions will focus on ‘road safety interventions that didn’t work’, in which presenters will share the results of schemes that could be described as ‘less than successful’.
+The 2018 fringe programme comprised three sessions running in tandem with the main programme.
+One of these sessions focused on ‘road safety interventions that didn’t work’, in which presenters shared the results of schemes that could be described as ‘less than successful’.

-Day one will conclude with a series of workshops in which experienced practitioners facilitate discussions on specific road safety topics.
-Delegates will be required to book in advance and each session will be limited to around 10 participants.
-Topics the conference committee hopes to cover this year include ‘dealing with politicians’ and ‘working in partnership/managing partnership relationships’.
+A series of workshops in which experienced practitioners facilitated discussions on specific road safety topics.
+Delegates were required to book in advance and each session was limited to around 10 participants.

 More information - register an interest in presenting

-For more information about the conference programme and/or to express an interest in speaking contact Nick Rawlings by email in the first instance.
+For more information about the conference programme and/or to express an interest in speaking at the 2019 National Conference contact Nick Rawlings by email in the first instance.

 Potential speakers should provide a proposed title and single paragraph summary of their proposed presentation, along with a single paragraph speaker profile.